 - Having a paladin’s proficiency in all martial weapons means that wielding a longsword / katana is no issue either.
 However, in this case, I decided to arm him with both a naginata (glaive) and a daikyū (longbow).
 D&D Beyond allows me to customize mundane weapons and equipment with new names, while keeping the mechanics the same.

-- A sohei using some divine magic, especially for war, makes sense in a fantasy theme, so the existing paladin spell list is pretty suitable, though perhaps with some flavor adjustments.
+- A Sohei using some divine magic, especially for war, makes sense in a fantasy theme, so the existing paladin spell list is pretty suitable, though perhaps with some flavor adjustments.

 - For backstory, I gave him the soldier’s background, and backstory (reflecting history) that he comes from a rural, peasant background from a family that lived and worked on farmland owned by a powerful temple.
 A serf’s family.
 Recruited at a young age, he fought in a number of battles between his temple and a local warlored until the temple was destroyed.
 Now, Shinji is trying to atone for his part in the war, through adventuring in the wider world.